fkirc/attranslate/README.md

 To work with interpolations, `attranslate` provides so-called _matchers_.
 A matcher replaces interpolations with placeholders before they are sent to a translation service.
-This ensures that interpolations don't get scrambled in the process.
 `attranslate` offers the following matchers for different styles of interpolations:

 - **ICU**: Matches ICU interpolations like `{name}`.